gittiker/space-invaders/README.md

 ## License

-This project is licensed under the MIT License - see below for details.
+This project is licensed under the MIT License - see [LICENSE.md](LICENSE.md) for details.

 ## Acknowledgments and Used Contents